a-e-e/StillWatersAquariumPi/stage_1/readme.md

 # Calibration
-- Get etape and out it at 2 in note down the voltage then bring the etape up to 6 in and do the same thing.
+- Get etape and put it at 2 in note down the voltage then bring the etape up to 6 in and do the same thing.
 - Input voltage in lines 9 & 10 of print_water_level.py under `VOLTAGE_AT_2_INCH` and `VOLTAGE_AT_6_INCH`